 Title: “Surface hydrology” generally refers to water on the ground surface such as lakes and streams.
 Consider “shallow subsurface hydrology” or “subsurface hydrology”.

 Response: We agree that “surface hydrology” is somewhat misleading here.
-However, since we do discuss snow dynamics we do not want to use the term “subsurface hydrology” either.
-We have decided to use the term “soil water inputs” instead.
+We have decided to use the term “soil water” instead.

 Line 89: remove “of” so that first phrase is “ These results suggest a promising co-benefit”